mikeV02/SoftEng_Proj/README.md

 $ofTeng //VNC Connection

 YOU NEED TO CONNECT TO SSH BEFORE USING VNC...
-I added this as someone was trying to access our server with invalid credentials
+I added this as someone was trying to access our server with invalid credentials.

 You can download the following VNC client to connect remotely to the server and work as a Virtual Machine

 http://www.uvnc.com/component/jdownloads/summary/5/97.html